MrFriendCS/MrFriendCS.github.io/higher/ddd/H-DDD-Santa-Gifts/instructions.md

 ```

 {:start="16"}
+16. Display the full details from `Child` and `Gift` of the newly naughty children.
+Sort forenames alphabetically, and then childID from smallest to largest.

-16. Naugthy children get a lump of coal.
+17. Naugthy children get a lump of coal.
 Who is getting the most, and how many lumps will they get?

-17. Mrs Claus feels that Santa has been too generous again this year.
+18. Mrs Claus feels that Santa has been too generous again this year.
 Replace the most expensive gifts with the following gift:

 | gift                                   | cost |
 | ----                                   | ---- |